Documents Required to Sell a Trailer in Mississippi

 Create Mississippi Trailer Bill of SaleMississippi Trailer transfer fees and requirements

 In Mississippi, the title transfer fee is $9 and registration costs $12.75 - $21.75 depending on vehicle type.
 Trailer sales are subject to 5% sales tax on vehicle purchases (reduced rate).
-Mississippi does not require notarization for private-party trailer transfers.
+Notarization is required for trailer bill of sale documents in Mississippi.
 Mississippi does not require emission testing for private-party trailer sales.

 - Reduced 5% sales tax rate for vehicle purchases